crate/cratedb-guide/docs/admin/monitoring/index.md

   CrateDB exposes telemetry data using the {ref}`jmx_monitoring` feature that needs to be enabled when starting CrateDB.
-It provides statistical information about queries, thread pools, and circuit breakers, and information about connections, server nodes, and health status.
+It provides statistical information about queries, shards, thread pools, and circuit breakers, and status information about connections, server nodes, shards, and health.

   Information gathered by the JMX collectors can be provided to the Prometheus exporter or other observability and monitoring